aduffy70/Protocols/P450-Glo_CYP1A2_assay.md

 This version of the protocol should only be used on cells.
 Non-cell-based assays need additional reagents to jump-start the proluciferin/P450 reaction.

 This CYP1A2 version needs PBS in place of media because the L-cysteine in media interferes with assays.
-The Substrate PBS needs Salicylamide added to inhibit phase II conjugation of CYP products from CYP1A2/Luciferin-1A2.

-This CYP1A2 version needs D-Cysteine in the Detection reagent to complete the coversion of the products to D-luciferin.
+The Substrate PBS for this version needs Salicylamide added to inhibit phase II conjugation of CYP products from CYP1A2/Luciferin-1A2.
+The Detection reagent for this version needs D-Cysteine to complete the conversion of the products to D-luciferin.

 # Process